vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/demo/demo-lights.md

 | pleural LDH : serum LDH                          | > 0.60                           |
 | pleural LDH : upper limit of normal of serum LDH | > 0.66                           |

-- Lights criteria: >=1 of the following to be considered an exudative effusion
-  - Pleural to serum protein ratio > 0.5
-  - Pleural to serum LDH ratio > 0.6
-  - Pleural LDH > 2/3 upper limit of normal range of serum LDH
 - Transudative: CHF exacerbation, hepatic hydrothorax, atelectasis (caused by increased intrapleural negative pressure), hypoalbuminemia, renal failure